georgeus19/klofan-docs/website/docs/concepts/design/architecture.md

 Therefore, we consider the notion of sending general notifications.
 Catalog can pass a list of notification requirements along with datasets to Analyzer Manager.
-An example of such a requirement could be that Catalog wants to receive provenance in PROV Ontology [@provo-web] when analysis is done.
+An example of such a requirement could be that Catalog wants to receive provenance in [PROV Ontology](https://www.w3.org/TR/prov-o/) when analysis is done.
 Each such requirement must contain the address of the target and when the notification should be sent.
 These requirements are passed to the analyzer queue along with datasets.
 Then, when an analyzer